xavierzwirtz/hg-resource/README.md

 * `branch`: The branch to track, defaults to `default`.

+* `omit_branch`: If set to true, the entire repository history will be cloned.
+Defaults to false.

 * `private_key`: *Optional.* Private key to use when pulling/pushing.
     Example:
     ```